Los Angeles Dodgers: Fan support

 A fan waves a rally towel during the 2008 National League Championship Series (NLCS).

 Attendance rose from eleventh in MLB during the Dodgers' final season in Brooklyn to second in their first season in Los Angeles.
-Team owner Walter O'Malley feared that the planned Dodger Stadium would be too large to fill regularly, but the Dodgers led the league in attendance by a sizeable margin for the 1962 season, nearly doubling that of the New York Yankees.

-In 2012, a Bleacher Report article called Dodgers fans the best in Los Angeles.
+In 1962, the first season at Dodger Stadium, the club drew 2,755,184 spectators, the most in the major leagues and nearly double the New York Yankees' total.

 Attendance records

 In 1978 the Dodgers became the first MLB team to attract more than three million fans in a season, and repeated the feat six more times before any other franchise reached three million fans overall.
-The Dodgers drew at least three million fans for 15 consecutive seasons from 1996 to 2010, the longest such streak among all MLB teams.
+The Dodgers drew at least three million fans in ten consecutive seasons from 2001 to 2010.
 The team's largest fan club, Pantone 294 (a reference to the Pantone code of Dodger blue), regularly travels to away games to cheer for the Dodgers.
-The Dodgers have regularly placed in the top three in attendance, or have led the league numerous times since 2000, excluding the 2020 season; the Dodgers have recently led the league in attendance for nine straight seasons going back to 2013.
+The Dodgers have led the major leagues in attendance every season since 2013, excluding the shortened 2020 season, and in 2025 drew 4,012,470 fans, the first season total above four million in franchise history.
+In 2026 they drew 4,034,219, a franchise record.

 On July 3, 2007, Dodgers management announced that total franchise attendance, dating back to 1901, had reached 175 million, a record for all professional sports.
-In 2007, the Dodgers set a franchise record for single-season attendance, attracting over 3.8 million fans.
-On March 28, 2008, the Dodgers set the world record for the largest attendance for a single baseball game during an exhibition game against the Boston Red Sox at the Los Angeles Memorial Coliseum in honor of the Dodgers' 50th anniversary, with 115,300 fans in attendance.
+On March 29, 2008, the Dodgers set the world record for the largest attendance for a single baseball game during an exhibition game against the Boston Red Sox at the Los Angeles Memorial Coliseum in honor of the Dodgers' 50th anniversary, with 115,300 fans in attendance.
 In 2009, the Dodgers led MLB in total attendance.
-The Dodger baseball cap is consistently in the top three in sales.
+The Dodgers cap ranked second or third in annual sales in each year from 2002 to 2008.

 Primarily, Dodgers fans originate from most of southern or central California and also parts of southern Nevada.
 The fanbase has also extended out to states across the southwest such as Arizona, New Mexico and even western Texas.
-In 2015, Vivid Seats reported that the Dodgers were the most popular MLB team in Utah based on ticket sales.
-Dodgers' away games throughout the US will usually attract substantial numbers of expats and traveling fans.

-Home games often draw Hollywood celebrities, including team co-owner Magic Johnson, Flea, Mary Hart, DaBaby, Larry King, Tiger Woods, Alyssa Milano, Shia LaBeouf, George Lopez, Lana Del Rey, Mila Kunis and Ashton Kutcher.
-Some sit at field box seats behind home plate where they sign autographs for fellow Dodger fans.
-Actor Bryan Cranston is a lifelong Dodger fan.
+Hollywood figures have turned out for the club since its first game in Los Angeles.
+Covering that game at the Los Angeles Memorial Coliseum on April 18, 1958, the Los Angeles Times described the seats between first and third base as holding "probably the largest seated 'Who's Who' galaxy ever to crowd into a single stadium", among them Groucho Marx, Burt Lancaster, Jack Lemmon, Nat King Cole, Gene Autry and the director Alfred Hitchcock.
+The club has kept that following.
+The Hollywood Reporter counts Jason Bateman, Will Ferrell, Flea and Rob Lowe among its longtime celebrity supporters, ESPN has profiled the actor Bryan Cranston as a lifelong fan, and celebrity attendance at postseason games draws regular coverage in the entertainment press.